 How does an interconnection agreement affect the installation and operation of a residential solar system?

-What should I expect from the PTO process when installing Tesla solar panels?
+What can I expect with the PTO process with Tesla solar panels installed?

-When installing Tesla solar panels, one should expect to work closely with Tesla’s team, who will usually handle the PTO process on the customer's behalf.
-This includes system design approval, coordination for inspections, and communication with the utility for the final PTO.
+Individuals that have Tesla solar panels installed should expect to collaborate with the Tesla team, who manages the PTO process for the customer.
+This includes keeping track of the system design approval, requesting inspections, and managing the utility on the final PTO.